 The final medical device life cycle phase is in response to customer feedback and market acceptance.
 If the device is deteriorating or corrosive, or if defects or failures are reported, we conduct studies to determine the source of the corrosion or the reason for failure.
 We are also prepared to offer root cause investigations into end-user complaints and litigation support services when necessary.

 ASTM Test Method F1877 Life Cycle Testing

-The quantity, size and morphology of particles released as wear debris from implants may result in an adverse biological response that will affect the long-term survival of the device or could cause physical/biological problems for the patient.
+The quantity, size and morphology of particles released as wear debris from implants may result in an adverse biological response that affects the long-term survival of the device, or could cause physical/biological problems for the patient.
 Characterization of such debris provides valuable information as to the effectiveness of device designs or methods of processing components and the mechanisms of wear.
 Applying computer-controlled scanning electron microscopy techniques, RJ Lee Group scientists return a more statistically meaningful sample population for wear debris characterization in a shorter period of time than traditional approaches.
-Our automated approach allows for a survey of all of the wear debris collected rather than a portion of it.
+Our automated approach allows for a survey of all of the wear debris collected, rather than just a portion of it.
 Detailed particle-by-particle characterization provides size, shape and elemental composition information used to identify debris specific to the medical device being tested.